Shell Scripts

 Always return approriate exit codes in your script (0: success, >0: failure)

-The shebang is placed at the 1st line of the script.
+is placed at the 1st line of the script.